-- Once you already have an account, reopen the app and log in with your email address and password;
+- Once you have an account, reopen the app and log in with your email address and password.

-- Choose how you want to load your Moneygment wallet.
+- Select Top-up and choose how you want to load your Moneygment wallet.
 As of this writing, you can pay through bank deposit, ECPay, Dragonpay, 7-11, or PayPal.
-If you’re already using online banking or you already have GCash, Dragonpay is the best way to go;
+If you’re already using online banking or have GCash, Dragonpay is the best way to go.

 - Once the money is in your wallet, it’s time to pay your salary loan.
-To do it, go back to your dashboard and click ‘Pay Pag-IBIG, Philhealth & SSS’;
+To do it, go back to your dashboard and select Government.

-- A confirmation email will be sent to you to confirm that the payment is now being processed.
-Take note it may take 2 or more days for your payment to be processed if you’re making it through the Moneygment app so make sure you’re not making the said payment on the exact day when your monthly amortization is due.
+- A confirmation email will confirm that the payment has been processed.
+Take note that it may take two or more days for your payment to be processed if you’re making it through the Moneygment app, so make sure you’re not making the payment on the exact day your monthly amortization is due.

 After completing the payment, you’ll be notified via email or text message when the payment is confirmed and posted.

-With the launch of the enhanced SSS mobile app3, checking your SSS salary loan balance is easier than ever.
+With the launch of the enhanced SSS mobile app2, checking your SSS salary loan balance is easier than ever.

 To check the remaining balance of your SSS salary loan, follow these steps:

 These are the same login credentials you use to access the SSS member portal.
-In case you haven’t created an account yet, follow this easy registration guide.
-Meanwhile, click here to recover your account in case you’ve forgotten your SSS user ID, password, or both.
+If you haven’t created an account, follow this easy registration guide.
+Meanwhile, click here to recover your account if you’ve forgotten your SSS user ID, password, or both.

 Check if your recent payment was posted in real-time and deducted from your existing balance.